-Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date which is stated on the pack after 'Expiry:' The expiry date refers to the last day of that month.
+- Keep this medicine out of the sight and reach of children. - Do not use this medicine after the expiry date which is stated on the carton and bottle label after 'EXP:'.
+The expiry date refers to the last day of that month. - Store in a refrigerator (2°C - 8°C). - For 100ml and 150ml packs: Discard 30 days after first opening. - For 300ml pack: Discard 60 days after first opening. - Do not use this medicine if you notice that the solution becomes discoloured or shows any signs of deterioration.
+Seek the advice of your pharmacist. - ▶ Do not throw away any medicines via wastewater or household waste.

-Do not store above 25° C. Store in the original package.

-Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
-These measures will help to protect the environment.
+These measures will help protect the environment.

-6. Content of the pack and other information
+6. Contents of the pack and other information